ARTICLE I. NAME AND LOCATION

 This Association is formed without capital stock to operate on a non-profit basis.

-The Association is formed for the purposes and with the powers authorized under the laws of the State of Missouri dealing with not-for-profit corporations.
+The Association is formed for the purposes and with the powers authorized under the laws of the State of Wisconsin dealing with not-for-profit corporations.

 ARTICLE IV.
 MEMBERSHIP